ynput/OpenPype/website/docs/artist_hosts_blender.md

 (**OpenPype → Load...**).
 Select your layout, right click on it and select **Link Layout (blend)**.
 This will populate your scene with all those models you've put into layout.

+## Animation in Blender

+Animation task start with loading its last published upstream layout (see above).

+At this point you will notice that animation containers are automatically generated with all the loaded rigs containers linked inside.

+All the armatures loaded from layout have now their own local action based on the linked layout action so you can start animate and save your work without needed to make local rigs or any or linked elements.

+### Publishing an animation

+All you need to do when animation is complete is to publish it with **OpenPype → Publish**.

+Notice that only the actions will be extracted from the scene.
+Adding, updating, deleting elements should be done in the layout task.

+### Loading animations

+You can load an Animation using [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
+Select your animation, right click on it and select **Link Animation (blend)**.

+Loading an animation should be done after loading the layout or rigs that have been animated in the animation task.